devennn/devennn.github.io/_posts/2020-01-31-python-file-organizer.md

 ---
 layout: post
-published: false
-title: Simple GUI based file organizer
+title: Simple GUI file organizer to clean up file mess
 ---

-Usually, at the end of semester, my Download folder is full of files.
-They are usually useful, but trying to organize them is a pain.
+Usually, at the end of the semester, my Download folder is full of files.
+The files are useful.
+I don't want to waste them, but trying to organize them is a pain.
 Luckily, I know Python!
-Let's automate them.
-So, my plan was to build a semi-automatic file organizer.
+So, I decided to build a semi-automatic file organizer.
+I think this would be useful not just for download folder, but also to another messy folder such as Desktop, etc.

 How it works:
 1) User choose directory to organize
-2) User choose What to do - Reararnge or Rename
+2) User choose What to do - Rearrange or Rename
-2) Program do the rest!
+2) The program will do the rest!

-I think this would be useful not just for download folder, but also to other messy folder such as Desktop etc.

 ## Program Breakdown

-I divide the program into 2 parts:
+I divide the program into two parts:
 - GUI - Mainly for interaction.
-I do not want to open terminal just to organize files.
+I do not want to open a terminal to organize files.
 So, having GUI make it easier and more intuitive
 - Main Process - Where all the processing happens.

 Step by step:
 1) User select directory
 2) User choose menu - Rearrange or Rename
 3) User's choices are processed
-4) Send Done! to indicate successful process
+4) Send ```Done!``` to indicate a successful process

-As stated in step 2, user is able to choose 2 process
+As stated in step 2, the user can choose two process
-- Reararnge: To group file according to file extension
+- Rearrange: To group file according to file extension
 - Rename: Renaming batch of files

 ## Program code